templeman/awesome-ipsum/README.md

 * [Swearem Ipsum](http://www.swearemipsum.com/) - The Latin swear generator.
 * [Time Cube Ipsum](http://www.timecubeipsum.com/) - You can not comprehend the actual ipsum in a single rotation of Earth.
 * [Trollem Ipsum](http://trollemipsum.appspot.com/) - Generates different results based on your relationship with Apple. :satellite:
-* [Twipsum](http://twipsum.net/) - Specify a Twitter account from which to pull ipsum source material on the fly.
 * [Web 2.0 Ipsum](http://web20ipsum.com/) - Featuring Web 2.0 startup names.